SEAlab-unige/ProtectIT_Unige/README.md

 # 🔐 HW-NAS for Encrypted Traffic Classification on Resource-Constrained Devices

-This repository provides a complete pipeline for session-based traffic classification, combining custom packet preprocessing with Neural Architecture Search (NAS) under hardware constraints.
+This repository contains a full pipeline for session-based encrypted traffic classification, from raw traffic preprocessing to hardware-aware neural architecture search (HW-NAS).

 It is designed for research and deployment in embedded or edge environments, where model size, memory, and compute efficiency matter.